francescodc87/Modules_Detection/README.md

 # Modules Detection
-Here you can find all the R code and data used fo the module detection algorithm described in "Computational identification of co-evolving multi-gene modules in microbial biosynthetic gene clusters".
+Here you can find all the R code and data used for the module detection algorithm described in "Computational identification of co-evolving multi-gene modules in microbial biosynthetic gene clusters".
 Before starting, it is necessary to download everything contained here.